flash1293/squeezed-signals/README.md

 # Squeezed Signals: Metrics Storage Engine Evolution

 A comprehensive demonstration of how time-series metrics storage formats evolve from simple JSON to highly optimized binary formats.
-This project shows the journey from **7.5MB** of human-readable JSON down to **0.25MB** of compressed columnar data - a **30.6x compression ratio** - while maintaining full data fidelity.
+This project shows the journey from **81MB** of human-readable JSON down to **1.8MB** of hybrid compressed data - a **45x compression ratio** - while maintaining full data fidelity.

 ## 🎯 Overview